Sprat: Ecology

 In the Baltic Sea, cod, herring, and sprat are considered the most important species.
 Cod is the top predator, while the herring and sprat primarily are recognized as prey.
 This has been proven by many studies that analyze the stomach contents of such fish, often finding contents that immediately signify predation among the species.
 Although cod primarily feed on adult sprat, sprat tend to feed on cod before the cod have been fully developed.
 The sprat tends to prey on the cod eggs and larvae.
-Furthermore, sprat and herring are considered highly competitive for the same resources that are available to them.
-This is most present in the vertical migration of the two species in the Baltic Sea, where they compete for the limited zooplankton that is available and necessary for their survival.

-Sprats are highly selective in their diet and are strict zooplanktivores that do not change their diet as their size increases, like some herring, but include only zooplankton in their diet.
-They eat various species of zooplankton in accordance to changes in the environment, as temperature and other such factors affect the availability of their food.
+The sprat and herring compete with each other for food.
+This is particularly evident in the vertical migration of the two species in the Baltic Sea, where they compete for the limited zooplankton available for their survival.
+Sprats are more selective in their diet than herring, and confine themselves to eating zooplankton.
+But they eat different species of zooplankton as temperature and other environment changes affect availability.

 During autumn, sprats tend to have a diet high in Temora longicornis and Bosmina maritime.
 During the winter, their diet includes Pesudocalanus elongates.
 Pseudocalanus is genus of the order Calanoida and subclass Copepoda that is important to the predation and diet of fish in the Baltic Sea.

 In both autumn and winter, a tendency exists for sprats to avoid eating Acartia spp., because they tend to be very small in size and have a high escape response to predators such as the herring and sprat.
 Although Acartia spp. may be present in large numbers, they also tend to dwell more toward the surface of the water, whereas the sprats, especially during the day, tend to dwell in deeper waters.

 Fisheries

 As food

 In Northern Europe, European sprats are commonly smoked and preserved in oil, which retains a strong, smoky flavor.

 Sprat, if smoked, is considered to be one of the foods highest in purine content.
-People who suffer from gout or high uric acid in the blood should avoid eating such foods.

-Most importantly, sprats contain long-chain polyunsaturated fatty acids, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Sprats contain long-chain polyunsaturated fatty acids, including eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 They are present in amounts comparable to Atlantic salmon, and up to seven times higher in EPA and DHA than common fresh fillets of gilt-head bream.
 The sprats contain about 1.43 g/100 g of these polyunsaturated fatty acids that have been found to help prevent mental, neural, and cardiovascular diseases.